 These stories of the aroma of God’s beauty and presence in the devastation will encourage you, inspire you, and change you.

-short writings will be useful in your own exploration of
+These short meditations will be an encouragement in your own exploration of this masterpiece.

 CONNECT WITH ME